ClickCease

 Details of the Data Breach

-Twitch has said there is no indication that login credentials are exposed.
-It also said full credit card numbers are not stored by Twitch and therefore, not exposed.
-Twitch is one of the world’s top streaming sites with about 2.5 million people viewing the live streams at any given moment.
-It became a popular way for games to share live streams of their video games, giving those watching a chance to discuss what is happening on screen and pay for it via subscription.
+Twitch is one of the world’s top streaming sites, with about 2.5 million people viewing the live streams at any moment.
+It became a popular way for gamers to share live gameplay streams, giving those watching a chance to discuss what is happening on screen and pay for it via subscription.

 It has also expanded to become a place where people share cooking lessons, stream travel experiences, or chat.
-The leaked data reportedly shows that Twitch’s top streamers made millions of dollars on the platforms over the past three years.
-The leak has been labeled “part one” suggesting many more to come.
+The leaked data shows that Twitch’s top streamers have made millions of dollars on the platform over the past three years.
+Labeling the leak as “part one” implies the possibility of many more.
 It is not clear what other details hackers are planning to release.
 The platform has recently faced criticism for failing to curb hate and harassment.

 There is no question that these companies are responsible for protecting consumers’ privacy and sensitive information.
 It is frightening to realize that hackers may have access to private and proprietary data.